Updated September 16, 2022, at 2:23 PM

 What’s recently become apparent is that there’s a possibility for illustration manipulation that can impact the cost of the proposed IUL and mislead clients on what actually to expect.
 This impact has resulted in new regulations being rolled out almost overnight.

 The two main ones I focus on are interest rate bonuses and multipliers.
-To keep it as simple as possible, these internal offerings of the product allow for greater return potential, but in many cases, there are several moving parts for these benefits to kick in.
+So to keep it as simple as possible, these internal offerings of the product allow for greater return potential, but in many cases, there are several moving parts for these benefits to kick in.

-What happens is the illustrations show significantly higher cash values and income projections, that if certain returns of the index or premium payments aren’t made, the projections would never come true.
+What happens is the illustrations show significantly higher cash values and income projections.
+If certain returns of the index or premium payments aren’t made, the projections wouldn’t be true.

 Why Conservative IUL Illustrations?